aegilops/find_motion/README.md

 ### Tuning

 To reduce false motion from shadows, wind movement, noise, sun glare and so on, you can control:
-* Shade or hue change detection
+* Shade, hue or edge change detection
-  Whether to use changes in gray scale shade and/or color hue to spot motion
+  Whether to use changes in gray scale shade, color hue or edges to spot motion

 * Threshold